 Ein Hod Artists Colony

 Located 12 miles south of Haifa, the Ein Hod Artists’ colony nestles in the forested mountains of the Western Carmel.
-It is a special village whose residents are all artisans and leading figures in the Israeli culture.
-Many of the artists present their works in small galleries in their homes, and some offer workshops of their craftsmanship.
+It is a unique village whose residents are all artisans and leading figures in the Israeli culture.
+Many artists present their works in small galleries in their homes, and some offer craftsmanship workshops.

 History of Ein Hod

-Ein Hod was an Arab village until 1948, but during the Israeli-Arab war its inhabitants left.
-In 1953, the Romanian Israeli artist Marcel Janco initiated resettling the village by artisans and craftspeople.
-Today most of the residents of the village are painters and sculptors, as well as performers, musicians, writers and poets.
-At the center of the village is a nice café, an art gallery presenting most of the colony’s community artworks, and a museum devoted to Marcel Janco and the Dadaism art movement.
+Ein Hod was an Arab village until 1948, but during the Israeli-Arab war, its inhabitants left.
+In 1953, the Romanian Israeli artist Marcel Janco initiated the resettling of the town by artisans and craftspeople.
+Today, most of the village’s residents are painters, sculptors, performers, musicians, writers, and poets.
+At the center of the town is a lovely café, an art gallery presenting most of the colony’s community artworks, and a museum devoted to Marcel Janco and the Dadaism art movement.

 Touring Ein Hod

 The colony is open year-round, all days of the week.
-During the summer months, and especially on the weekends, it can get crowded.
-Exploring the village through its winding streets amidst the Carmel forest is an exciting cultural experience, suited for all ages.
+It can get crowded during the summer months, especially on the weekends.
+Exploring the village through its winding streets amidst the Carmel forest is an exciting cultural experience for all ages.

 A tour of Ein Hod Artists’ Colony site can be combined with a Day tour to Caesarea and Haifa.